gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ### Homepage

-Finally, create the `HomePage` component that will serve as the homepage for this application:
+Next, create the `HomePage` component that will serve as the homepage for this application:

 ```tsx host/src/HomePage.tsx
 export function HomePage() {